VA Compensation for Schizoaffective Disorder Everything You Need To Know

 In order to receive VA disability benefits for schizoaffective disorder, your appeal needs to prove three things:

-Your lawyer can examine your medical records and extract evidence to show VA that your diagnosis of schizoaffective disorder meets its criteria for benefits.
+Your lawyer can examine your medical records and extract evidence to show VA that you have a diagnosis of schizoaffective disorder.

 Trust a Veterans Disability Lawyer to Help You Recover the Full Benefits You Deserve

 Once approved for disability, your monthly compensation rate is based on your disability rating.
-This rating, between 0 and 100% and assigned by VA, indicates the severity of your disability.
+This rating, between 0 and 100 percent and assigned by VA, indicates the severity of your disability.
+The rating criteria VA uses for schizoaffective disorder is as follows:

 The higher your disability rating, the higher your monthly compensation.
-For a diagnosis of schizoaffective disorder, you will receive a rating of 0, 10, 30, 50, 70, or 100 percent.
-As of 2019, the monthly compensation for each of these ratings is:
+As of 2019, the monthly compensation for each of these ratings (for a single veteran with no dependents) is:

 Your disability lawyer builds your claim to paint a clear picture of your disability and exactly how your condition impacts your ability to work and carry out daily living activities.
 This helps you receive the highest possible disability rating, which equates to the largest monthly benefit.